OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ conda install mamba

-**9) For Mac users, copy `obds_py_mac.yml` (Mac users) from the week1/conda directory on the server to your local computer.
+**9) For Mac users, copy `obds-py3-mac.yml` (Mac users) from the week1/conda directory on the server to your local computer.
 Use this to create a new conda environment.
 Remember you can use the -n option to give the environment a name of your choice**

-    $ mamba env create -f obds_py_mac.yml
+    $ mamba env create -f obds-py3-mac.yml

-**10) For Windows users, create a new conda environment containing the spyder package**
+**10) For Windows users, copy `obds_py3_windows.yml` from the week1/conda directory on the server to your local computer.
+Use this to create a new conda environment.
+Remember you can use the -n option to give the environment a name of your choice**

-    $ mamba create -n <name_of_choice> spyder
+    $ mamba env create -f obds-py3-windows.yml

 **11) Modify your .bashrc as in Section 3C**